Straight to the Point

 Are kitchen towels and dish cloths the same?

 Linguistically, yes.
-Although dish towels are often referred to as kitchen towels and vice-versa, there’s one instance where we wouldn’t swap them out.
+Although dish towels are often referred to as kitchen towels and vice-versa, there’s one instance where I wouldn’t swap them out.
 Terry cloth towels are best reserved for drying hands, because they leave behind lint when used for drying dishes (especially on glassware).

 Which material is best for a dish towel?